What lies ahead for Thailand after dramatic opposition election win? | Politics

 WHAT THE OPPOSITION WANTS?
 Move Forward leader Pita Limjaroenrat tweeted that he is ready to bring about change as the country's 30th prime minister.

-Although he energized younger voters with his progressive agenda, the 42-year-old businessman has alarmed conservatives with calls for reform of the monarchy, the institution that has been traditionally treated as sacrosanct.
+Although he energised younger voters with his progressive agenda, the 42-year-old businessman has alarmed conservatives with calls for reform of the monarchy, the institution that has been traditionally treated as sacrosanct.

 In 2019, the Constitutional Court ousted his colleague from Parliament on charges of violating the election law and dissolved the Future Forward party, which then changed its name and leadership to become Move Forward.

-The power struggle between Thaksin's supporters, many of them rural poor who benefited from his populist policies, and his conservative opponents has been fought — sometimes in the street, sometimes at the ballot box — for almost two decades.
+The power struggle between Thaksin's supporters, many of them rural poor who benefitted from his populist policies, and his conservative opponents has been fought -- sometimes in the street, sometimes at the ballot box -- for almost two decades.

 Thaksin, 73, said before Sunday's vote that he wants to return to Thailand from self-exile, even if it means facing justice, including several convictions on charges including abuse of power and corruption.